StarRocks/starrocks/docs/sql-reference/sql-statements/Administration/ALTER SYSTEM.md

 ## Usage notes

-Adding and drooping FE, BE, CN, or Broker nodes are synchronous operations.
+- Adding and dropping FE, BE, CN, or Broker nodes are synchronous operations.
 You cannot cancel the node dropping operations.
+- You cannot drop BE nodes if the number of the remained BE nodes is less than the number of data replicas.
+For example, if you have three BE nodes in your cluster and you store your data in three replicas, you cannot drop any of the BE nodes.
+And if you have four BE nodes and three replicas, you can drop one BE node.

 ## Examples